haxpor/bybit-shiprekt/README.md

 You can use this code to spin your own, or just subscribe to such telegram channel group as mentioned.

-The reported event can be late no longer than 100 ms per batch of several events at a time.

 ![screenshot](screenshot.png)

 # Liquidation note